 Rollovers Apply On The Following Flights Only:

-Local and joint fares and AA international fares issued on AA ticket stock (001).
+Local and joint fares and American Airlines international fares issued on American Airlines ticket stock (001).
 This

 applies regardless of the method of fare construction used to obtain the lower fare.

 Provided all the rollover criteria are met, the ticket/ETR may be rolled over on or before